 We Can Help You File for Chapter 7 Bankruptcy in Missouri or Kansas

 Chapter 7 bankruptcy can provide a fresh start if you are struggling with excessive consumer or business debts.
+There are many bankruptcy options available to individuals who need financial help.
 You may be able to discharge your debts in a Chapter 7 bankruptcy and keep your assets.
 Chapter 7 will also stop foreclosure, repossession, garnishment, and lawsuits.
 If you are a business owner, then you may use Chapter 7 bankruptcy to discharge debts for which you are personally responsible for paying.

 Below, our Kansas City bankruptcy attorneys explain what you need to know about filing for Chapter 7 bankruptcy in Missouri or Kansas.